 Polling stations are normally open between 8 am and 8 pm (9 pm for elections to the European Parliament).
 The Election Committee may decide on shorter hours of opening after consultation with the county administrative board.

 A voter who for any reason cannot vote at her/his polling station on election day may vote in advance at a voting place anywhere in Sweden.
-A voting place may be, for example, the municipal office, a library, a school or a post office.
+A voting place may be, for example, the municipal office, a library or a school.
 Advance voting begins 18 days before election day.
 As an additional service to the voters each municipality also has at least one voting place which is also open on election day.

 At some hospitals and other nursing institutions the election committee arranges the receiving of votes for those voters wishing to vote there, e.g. patients, staff and visitors.